Shakespeare’s French Connection

 About the Author(s)

-Margrethe Jolly, PhD, Brunel University, studied Hamlet alongside its French source and consequently writing The First Two Quartos of ‘Hamlet’.
-Her passion for the plays and her love of literature teaching tempted her to investigate more, and more, of the French elements in the Shakespeare canon.
+Margrethe Jolly, PhD, Brunel University, studied Hamlet alongside its French source and consequently wrote The First Two Quartos of ‘Hamlet’.
+Her passion for the plays and her love of literature teaching has tempted her to investigate more, and more, of the French elements in the Shakespeare canon.

 Bibliographic Details